QuickStart templates for implementers

 If a template was used, the type appears in the QuickStart template field.
 If the field is blank, the company was not set up using a template.

-If you want to take advantage of QuickStart elements, like account categories, be sure to use a template when you're implementing a company.
-After a company has been set up, you can't go back and choose a QuickStart or switch to a different one.
+If you want to take advantage of QuickStart elements, such as reporting categories, be sure to use a template when you're implementing a company.
+After a company has been set up, you cannot go back and select a QuickStart or switch to a different one.